krassowski/meningitis-integration/README.md

 nbpipline pipeline.py -g
 ```

-You can also append `-n` switch witch will skip execution of the pipeline and generate minimal plots (without reproducibility reports and code analysis):
+Append `-n` switch to skip execution of the pipeline and generate minimal plots (without reproducibility reports and code analysis):

 For static SVG plot use:
 ```bash